Yakima Air Terminal: Facilities and aircraft

 McAllister Field covers 825 acres (334 ha) at an elevation of 1,099 feet (335 m) above mean sea level.
 It has two asphalt runways: 9/27 is 7,604 by 150 feet (2,318 x 46 m) and 4/22 is 3,835 by 150 feet (1,169 x 46 m).
 The Yakima Air Terminal is equipped with a contract Air Traffic Control Tower, operated by SERCO under a contract with the FAA.
 The tower operates daily from 0600 to 2200.

-In the year ending December 31, 2013, the airport had 35,351 aircraft operations, according to the FAA Terminal Area Forecast (TAF).
-The 35,351 total operations are broken out into two categories, Itinerant and Local Operations.
-Itinerant Operations include 1,764 Air Carrier, 3,187 Air Taxi and Commuter, 15,234 General Aviation, and 1,385 Military Operations.
-Local Operations include 12,569 Civil Operations and 1,212 Military Operations.
+In the year ending December 31, 2022, the airport had 35,588 aircraft operations, average 97 per day, 80% general aviation, 10% military, 7% air taxi and 3% airline.
+133 aircraft were then based at this airport, 106 single-engine, 15 multi-engine, 5 jet, 6 helicopters and 1 glider.

 The airport is home to Cub Crafters, a manufacturer of light sport and light utility aircraft.
 The airport has one full-service fixed-base operator (FBO), McCormick Air Center, which provides hangar leasing, aircraft rental, flight instruction, and fuel.
 The airport has one aviation museum known as McAllister Air Museum.

+Yakima Air Terminal is designated as the primary diversion site for flights unable to reach Seattle–Tacoma International Airport.
+In December 2023, an Airbus A330 on an international Delta Air Lines flight from London Heathrow Airport landed at Yakima due to heavy fog in the Seattle area.
+It was the largest commercial airliner to land at the airport; due to the lack of customs facilities, passengers were processed by officials who arrived from Western Washington by car.
+Yakima has been proposed as a potential reliever airport for the Seattle area by local officials.